sjbylo/aba/README.md

 - This will pull the images from the Internet and save them to the local directory "mirror/save".
 Make sure there is enough disk space (30+ GB or much more for Operators) here!

-Then, copy the whole aba/ directory and sub-directories to your internal bastion host in your private subnet, e.g. via a thumb drive.
+Then, copy the whole aba/ directory and sub-directories to your internal bastion host in your private subnet via a portable storage device, e.g. a thumb drive.

 Example:

 ```
 # On the external bastion:
-# Mount your thumbdrive and:
+# Mount your thumb drive and:

 make tar out=/dev/path/to/thumbdrive

 # Or, do this manually
 cd 		                   # Assuming aba is directly under your $HOME dir
-tar czf /path/to/thumbdrive/aba.tgz $(find bin aba -type f ! -path "aba/.git*" -a ! -path "aba/cli/*" -a ! -path "aba/mirror/mirror-registry" -a ! -path "aba/mirror/*.tar")
+tar czf /path/to/thumbdrive/aba.tgz $(find bin aba -type f \
+		! -path "aba/.git*" -a \
+		! -path "aba/cli/*" -a \
+		! -path "aba/mirror/mirror-registry" -a \
+		! -path "aba/mirror/*.tar" \
+		! -path "aba/mirror/.installed" \
+		! -path "aba/mirror/.rpms" \
+		! -path "aba/mirror/.loaded" \
+		! -path "aba/*/iso-agent-based*")

-# Copy the file 'aba.tgz' to your internal bastion via the thumb drive.
+# Copy the file 'aba.tgz' to your internal bastion via your portable storage device.

 # Then, on the internal bastion run:
 cd
 tar xzvf aba.tgz            # Extract the tar file.
 Ensure file timestamps are kept the same as on the external bastion.
 cd aba
+make tidy
 ```

 Load the images from local storage to the internal mirror registry.